ivoryio/ivory-cli/README.md

 ## Known issues or limitations

-1. Project name must satisfy the folloeing regular expression: (\w+)
+1. Project name must satisfy the following regular expression: (\w+)
 2. Please don't use `sudo` with `npm`